marks530/ms3_project/README.md

 ## Site Owner Goals

 The site owner will have invested in the web application to increase the productivity of the service department.
-They can view the statistics of equipment problems and make judgements on the reliability of manuffacturers and equipments types.
+They can view the statistics of equipment problems and make judgements on the reliability of manufacturers and equipments types.
 They can also get an overview of the activities of the service department

 ## Database